Cau-Correa/ms1/README.md

 ##### * As a First Time Visitor, I want want to locate Ross's social media links to be able to follow him.
 1. For mediun size screens up, the user can find links to the social media acconts on the top of the page at the right side of the navigation bar and scrolling down to the footer on the bottom of the page.
-2. For divices with small screens the social media links can be found just in the footer on the bottom of the page.
+2. For divices with small screens the social media links can be found only in the footer on the bottom of the page.

 #### Returning Visitor Goals
-##### * As a Returning Visitor, I want to hear the music that is been made in ireland, so I can have a partnership or collaboration with him.
+##### * As a Returning Visitor, I want to hear the music that is being made in ireland, so I can have a partnership or collaboration with him.
-1. The recent music are clearly shown in the Music Section.
+1. The recent music is clearly shown in the Music Section.
-2. The Contact section is on the navigation bar with straight link to the section, also the user can scroll down to the bottom untill the Contact section, the user can contact Ross's by e-mail and also there is links to his social media accounts.
+2. The Contact section is on the navigation bar with straight link to the section, also the user can scroll down to the bottom untill the Contact section, the user can contact Ross by e-mail and also there are links to his social media accounts.

-##### * As a Returning Visitor, I want to have contact to a singer/song-writter, so I can hire him.
+##### * As a Returning Visitor, I want to have contact with a singer/song-writter, so I can hire him.
-1. In the navigation bar the user can go direct to the Contact section, then the user can contact Ross's by e-mail also throug his social media accounts, in the navigation bar on the top for larger screens and on the bottom for all screen sizes.
+1. In the navigation bar the user can go direct to the Contact section, then the user can contact Ross by e-mail also through his social media accounts, in the navigation bar on the top for larger screens and on the bottom for all screen sizes.

 #### Frequent User Goals
 ##### * As a Frequent User, I can have access to the store page to purchase his album, so that I can listen to it.
-1. The user can easily find a link to the strore on top of the page in the navigation bar and click to it to be re-directed to another page on a new window.
+1. The user can easily find a link to the strore on top of the page in the navigation bar and click on it to be re-directed to another page on a new window.

 ##### * As a Frequent User, I want be up-to-date with his latest muisic, so I can listen to it.
 1. The user is already comfortable navigating the website and can easily find Ross's new music in the Music section.

 ##### * As a Frequent User, I want to sign up to the Newsletter so that I can receive email about Ross's music updates.
-1. At the bottom of the Contac section there is message inviting the user to sign-up to the News Letter, clicking on the button Sign-up the user can fill out a form and submit it clicking on the submit buttom.
+1. At the bottom of the Contact section there is message inviting the user to sign-up to the News Letter, by clicking on the button Sign-up the user can fill out a form and submit it clicking on the submit buttom.

-### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.??????
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.?????
--   A large amount of testing was done to ensure that all pages were linking correctly.?????
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs